 I expect this site to be a work in progress until the day it is retired.
 I envision it as the hub of a network of sites, complimenting, rather than duplicating, content and features.
 My focus will be the news, history and recollections of our class and USAFA, past and present.
 I welcome your feedback and contributions to the effort.

-All Checkpoints columns from 1975 to the present, most in a lightly edited form, are now on the site.
+All Checkpoints columns from 1975 to the present, some in a lightly edited form, are now on the site.
 Generally I do not include any personal indentifying information (PII).
 Phone numbers, addresses, email addresses, birthdays, etc. are all deleted along with the accompanying text for continuity.
 Web links are included if still live, otherwise they are deleted, again along with accompanying text.
 If anyone wishes entries about themselves or family deleted, please let me know.
 I will comply with all requests.

 Wherever possible, I have linked documents and articles referenced in the Checkpoints columns.
 If you have any of these materials, please consider submitting them for inclusion.
-Also, please consider submitting photos from throughout your careers for inclusion in the appropriate Checkpoints column.
+Also, please consider submitting photos from throughout your careers for inclusion in the appropriate Checkpoints column album.
 If you have the original of published photos, please submit them to upgrade the currently published photos (from magazine scans) to higher resolution and/or color versions.